famchankou/pixi-chart/README.md

 # pixi-chart
 Pixi-Angular5 dynamic chart example
+An example uses Weather API to render the data dynamically on the canvas with the help of Pixi.js

-Go to client/server directories and follow installation instructions.
+Go to the corresponding client/server directories to follow installation instructions.